 Ristet Hotdog

-After trying the Ristet Hotdog at the DØP stand by Rundetårn, I was inspired to make it at home!
+After trying the Ristet Hotdog at the DØP stand by Rundetårn, I was inspired to make our own at home!

 There are a couple of different steps to make the condiments for the Ristet Hotdog, but they can be prepared in advance.
 If you want to take things a step further, you can also make your own hotdogbrød/pølsebrød (hot dog buns).